AgentMC/Sao19/Translate/Ru/Part7.md

 Shouting so, he pulled Ронье's hand, and they went along the left bank of the river. _As the bridge that leads directly to the castle keeps getting away more and more, he surely wants to swim across this river which seems to be not easy at all, climb up the hill full of rocks and intrude into the castle._

-Кирито stopped at a place where the river got a little wider, put two bags on the ground and looked up again at Obsidia castle.
+Кирито stopped at a place where the river got a little wider, put two bags on the ground and looked up again at Обсидия castle.

-Obsidian-black rocky mountain looked like a tower rather than a mountain because its base was about 300 mel in diameter, while its height was about two times that.
+Обсидияn-black rocky mountain looked like a tower rather than a mountain because its base was about 300 mel in diameter, while its height was about two times that.
 Most of the side facing the town was presented as a castle, with magnificent columns and large windows glittering in the morning sun, but the back side was almost a rocky mountain, only a large terrace was hanging high above which was probably the dragon departure ground.

 Unexpectedly Кирито lifted his right hand and drew it straight towards the top of the castle.
 Moved five stretched fingers as if looking for something small.